 Previously in this blog, we have discussed the advantages of zebrafish for modeling obesity and other metabolic diseases.
 In the current article, we are going to explore the potential of zebrafish as a model for Age-related Macular Degeneration (AMD).

 Retinal diseases are among the main causes of severely impaired vision and blindness.
-They have steadily increased in Europe and the United States over the last years, representing a serious socio-economic burden [1,2].
+They have steadily increased in Europe and the United States over the last few years, representing a serious socio-economic burden [1,2].
 According to recent population-based epidemiological studies, AMD is the retinal disorder with the highest prevalence in older individuals .
-AMD is characterized by progressive thinning of the eye macula, the part of the retina responsible for our central vision and thus enabling a clear vision and ability to distinguish fine details.
-Eventually, patients affected by AMD suffer from vision loss which, in turn, leads to reduced independence and drastically compromises quality of life [3-5].
-The intense demographic changes, due to population ageing, that western countries are facing suggests that by 2050 one out of four older adults in the EU will suffer from AMD .
+AMD is characterized by progressive thinning of the eye macula, the part of the retina responsible for our central vision and thus enabling a clear vision and the ability to distinguish fine details.
+Eventually, patients affected by AMD suffer from vision loss which, in turn, leads to reduced independence and drastically compromises the quality of life [3-5].
+The intense demographic changes, due to population aging, that western countries are facing suggest that by 2050 one out of four older adults in the EU will suffer from AMD .
 Thereafter, the development of prevention and treatment strategies is crucial to avoid the expected pressure on national healthcare systems.

 During the last decades, the Zebrafish (Danio rerio) has greatly contributed to the eye research field for several reasons.
 First, anatomical organization and circuit function of the retina are remarkably conserved between zebrafish and humans .
-Second, the zebrafish retina, unlike that from mammals, displays a robust regenerative response after injury.
-Thus, it can be used to dissect molecular mechanisms underlying functional and anatomical recovery of damaged tissue .
+Second, the zebrafish retina, unlike that of mammals, displays a robust regenerative response after injury.
+Thus, it can be used to dissect the molecular mechanisms underlying functional and anatomical recovery of damaged tissue .

 Death by apoptosis of photoreceptor cells, responsible for visual phototransduction, is the final step of several retinal dystrophies with different underlying physio-pathologic mechanisms, such as AMD and Retinitis pigmentosa.
 Experimental animal models of these pathologies have been developed and are mainly based on light-induced retinal degeneration [8-10].
 Through this approach, constant light irradiation induces thinning of the retinal Outer Nuclear Layer (ONL), where rod and cone photoreceptors reside, and, consequently, loss of these cells.
 Nevertheless, the reported experimental procedures vary between research groups and result in a diverse degree of severity of the observed phenotypes.
 Indeed, the establishment of a standardized protocol is needed.

-The use of therapeutic compounds administered via eye injection has been increasing over the last two decades as medical practice for the treatment of retinopathies .
-Rabbit and rodents are the most commonly used animals for intravitreal (IV) drug delivery and pharmacokinetics [12,13], while the use of zebrafish to test the administration of therapeutic or neuroprotective compounds is scarce .
+The use of therapeutic compounds administered via eye injection has been increasing over the last two decades as a medical practice for the treatment of retinopathies .
+Rabbits and rodents are the most commonly used animals for intravitreal (IV) drug delivery and pharmacokinetics [12,13], while the use of zebrafish to test the administration of therapeutic or neuroprotective compounds is scarce .
 Therefore, we have validated a protocol for IV injection of compounds of interest in zebrafish adult eyes.
-This procedure allows screening molecules with potential neuroprotective effect in an AMD model (as shown in Figure 2) and other ocular diseases.
+This procedure allows screening molecules with potential neuroprotective effects in an AMD model (as shown in Figure 2) and other ocular diseases.

-The combination of validated disease models and adequate drug administration procedures makes zebrafish a powerful alternative model for testing the efficacy of novel potential IV-injection based treatment of retinal diseases, with the possibility of medium-throughput assessment of toxicity and pharmacokinetics.
+The combination of validated disease models and adequate drug administration procedures makes zebrafish a powerful alternative model for testing the efficacy of novel potential IV-injection-based treatment of retinal diseases, with the possibility of medium-throughput assessment of toxicity and pharmacokinetics.

-Finally, our expertise in analysis of the retinal tissue allows to combine our ophthalmology platform with our genetics platform, enabling the generation of zebrafish overexpressing a mutant form of a gene of interest in a retinal-specific fashion or carrying a loss of function mutation in an eye-disease associated gene followed by retinal specific phenotypic analysis or transcriptomics.
+Finally, our expertise in the analysis of the retinal tissue allows combining our ophthalmology platform with our genetics platform, enabling the generation of zebrafish overexpressing a mutant form of a gene of interest in a retinal-specific fashion or carrying a loss of function mutation in an eye-disease associated gene followed by retinal specific phenotypic analysis or transcriptomics.
 These approaches would help you to gain insights into molecular mechanisms underlying pathogenesis and unravel potential therapeutic strategies.